Three international students having a conversation in a computer lab

 Step 2

-When you apply for ASU admission, you are issued an ASURITE ID.
-You must activate your ASURITE ID, which includes identifying a password.
+When a student applies for ASU admission, an ASURITE ID is issued.
+Students must then activate their ASURITE ID, which includes identifying a password.
 The ASURITE ID and password are required to begin the free Barrett application.

 ASURITE activation